himanihassija/B2B-Job-Signal-Scraper/README.md

 A Python scraper that finds B2B sales/GTM leads by monitoring job postings.
 The idea: when a company is hiring for revenue, sales, marketing, or ops leadership roles, that's a strong buying signal for B2B tools and services targeting those functions.

-Pulls job listings across the US and UK, enriches them with company name, salary, location, and job description, deduplicates, and writes everything to a CSV — with optional auto-sync to Google Sheets.
+Pulls job listings across the US and UK, enriches them with company name, salary, location, and job description, deduplicates, and writes everything to a CSV, with optional auto-sync to Google Sheets.

 ## What it does

-- Searches **40+ target job titles** (VP Sales, Head of Growth, RevOps, CRO, Founder, GTM Engineer, HubSpot Admin, etc.) — fully configurable
+- Searches **40+ target job titles** (VP Sales, Head of Growth, RevOps, CRO, Founder, GTM Engineer, HubSpot Admin, etc.), fully configurable
 - Pulls from **Adzuna** (aggregates Indeed, LinkedIn, Glassdoor, and direct company postings) and **LinkedIn Jobs** directly
 - Optional **Reed.co.uk** integration for deeper UK coverage
 - Deduplicates leads across runs (safe to re-run daily/weekly as a cron job)